josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐓_איז_נישט_קיין_קליינע_זאַך/🦑_CRAKEN_Cartography/🜁_whole_tree_trauma_informed_craken_translation.md

 ---

-## 🦴 Replacing Calcaneus With Kelim, Without Losing Load Awareness
+## 🦴 Replacing cancellous With Kelim, Without Losing Load Awareness

-The calcaneus model remains useful because the heel bone distributes load, records pressure history, absorbs shock, and remodels under force.
+The cancellous model remains useful because the heel bone distributes load, records pressure history, absorbs shock, and remodels under force.

 The whole-tree translation does not discard this.